CubeAPM

 Key Features

-• Automatic RUM Injection: OneAgent can inject the RUM script server-side; agentless snippet available when you can’t run an agent.
+• Automatic RUM Injection: OneAgent can inject the RUM script server-side; an agentless snippet is available when you can’t run an agent.

 • SPA Route & Action Modeling: Configure pages and page groups to analyze user flows across client-side navigation.